Columbus Day Fishing Forecast • False Albacore On The Beach • Blackfish Tackle Tips • OYSTERS ROCKEFELLER, MATUNUCK STYLE

 Follow us on Instagram

 Fishing for Striped Bass and Bluefish has picked up along the local south shore inlets.
-Clams during the day and bunker fished either, live or rigged, at night.
+Clams during the day and Live Eels or bunker fished either, live or rigged, at night.
 The fish have been feeding on the abundance of sandeels that are around, anglers using an A17 or A27 tins with a green tube have reported success.
 All signs point to a good fall and will improve as the nights get longer and the water temps drop.

 The seasons False Albacore run has not disappointed, runs of fish have been reported off all the local South Shore Inlets as well as the Montauk area.
 Pablo (from the shop) along with other members of his family, all had success fishing Shinnecock inlet for these speedsters.
 Pablo suggests using a Joe baggs Albie Jig